 The climax is where your protagonist faces the biggest obstacle in the story.
 She may or may not win…

-At the midpoint, make something terrible or life-changing happen to your protagonist.
+At the middle, make something terrible or life-changing happen to your protagonist.
 This will raise the stakes.

 Your protagonist needs to find the strength to deal with whatever horrible thing you’ve made happen or she’ll lose everything.